jlmallas160190/challenge-tuten/README.md

 - [PropTypes](https://github.com/facebook/prop-types)](https://github.com/facebook/prop-types) - internal mechanism for adding type-checking to components.
 - [Husky](https://github.com/typicode/husky) - Husky can prevent bad git commit, git push and more 🐶 woof!
 - [ESLint](https://github.com/typicode/husky) - ESLint statically analyzes your code to quickly find problems.
 ESLint is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
+- [Enzyme](https://www.npmjs.com/package/enzyme) - Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
+You can also manipulate, traverse, and in some ways simulate runtime given the output.
+- [Jest](https://jestjs.io/docs/tutorial-react) - Jest is a JavaScript test runner, that is, a JavaScript library for creating, running, and structuring tests.
+Jest ships as an NPM package, you can install it in any JavaScript project.
+Jest is one of the most popular test runner these days, and the default choice for React projects

 ## Wiki 📖